Tracheal Collapse In Dogs

 Intraluminal stenting offers a new way to treat dogs with severe tracheal collapse.
 Stenting can simultaneously support both cervical and thoracic segments of the trachea and avoids invasive surgery and the associated potential complications of neurovascular compromise.

-All stenting procedures are performed by our diplomate soft tissue surgeon Tim Charlesworth DSAS(ST) using new generation Nitinol stents (pictured above).
+All stenting procedures are performed by our Sepecialist Soft Tissue Surgeon Tim Charlesworth using new generation Nitinol stents (pictured above).
 Cases are usually discharged the same day with the deployed stent providing immediate relief.

 If you have a case that you think may be suitable for intraluminal stenting or if you would like more information, please phone us on: 01793 528341 or email: Eastcott Veterinary Referrals